RIOT-OS/riot-os.org/_faqs/faq-12.md

 ## Contiki-NG

-Contiki-NG has a smaller development community and a small and focused code base.
+[Contiki-NG][contiki-ng-homepage] has a smaller development community and a small and focused code base.
 It has a strong focus on research, whereas RIOT intents to be a general-purpose OS.
 A unique feature of Contiki-NG is the Cooja Network Simulator.
 RIOT provides similar simulation features with the [ZEP packet dispatcher][riot-zep-dispatcher], but clearly Cooja is a more tightly integrated and polished experience.